What is a birth doula?

 What if I want to interview several doulas from MDC, is it uncomfortable when I choose one over the others?

 A resounding NO!
 Truly.
 Hiring a doula is personal.
 Just as it isn’t our job to judge your choices around your labor and birth, it is not our instinct to judge your choice of doula.
 Most people report it’s a “gut” choice – who you want seeing you at your most vulnerable.
 We all enjoy talking about pregnancy, birth, and babes, it is what we are passionate about.
 We don’t meet potential clients for coffee/tea to “close the sale”, so we don’t see it as a waste of time if you hire another doula.
-And when we see you at group prenatals and hear your birth story, we are delighted and excited for you.

 Can I use different doulas for different services?